allanliburd/C-_Projects/README.md

 # Cplusplus_Projects
-C++ Projects on the RPi or Windows
+C/C++ Projects on the RPi or Windows